rewatiramansahu/FullStack-MERN/README.md

 - To Application
 - To JavaScript functions

-## FAQ's
+FAQ's:
 1. How to remove underline for Hyperlink?
 A. By using CSS "text-decoration:none"

-## Syntax
+Syntax:
     a{
       text-decoration:none;
     }

-## 2. How to set colours for active & visited links?
+2. How to set colours for active & visited links?
 A. By using <body> attributes "alink" & "vlink"
-    By using CSS classes  "
+    By using CSS classes  ":visited"  & ":active"

-visited"  & ":active"

 3. How to download linked document always?
 A. By using "download" attribute for <a> element.